-In August 2021, Videotron launched Vrai, its new subscription-based OTT entertainment service offering all-French, on-demand content, including lifestyle, comedy, reality, food, travel documentary and social issue programming, as well as more than 75 first-run exclusive original Québec productions.
-The content of Vrai is also available via the Helix and QUB apps.
-As of December 31, 2022, the new Vrai platform was accessed by 128,100 subscribers.
+In August 2021, Videotron launched Vrai, its subscription-based OTT entertainment service offering ondemand unscripted French-language content, including lifestyle, comedy, reality, food, travel documentary and social issue programming, as well as more than a hundred first-run exclusive original Québec productions.
+Since its launch, Vrai has accumulated more than 8 million viewings.